Graph Neural Networks in Recommender Systems: A Survey: Knowledge Graph based Recommendation

-Given the user-item interaction information as well as the knowledge graph, the knowledge graph enhanced recommendation seeks to take full advantage of the rich information in the knowledge graph, which can help to estimate the users' preferences for items by explicitly capturing relatedness between items.
-For the effectiveness of knowledge graph enhanced recommendation, there are two main issues to deal with: \begin{itemize} \item \textbf{Graph Construction}.
-Considering the complexity of the knowledge graph and the necessity of fusing the information of the knowledge graph and user-item graph, some studies construct the graph first.
-How to balance simplicity and informativeness?
-How to effectively incorporate the user into knowledge graph? \item \textbf{Relation-aware Aggregation}.
+Given the user-item interaction information as well as the knowledge graph, the knowledge graph based recommendation seeks to take full advantage of the rich information in the knowledge graph, which can help to estimate the users' preferences for items by explicitly capturing relatedness between items.
+For the effectiveness of knowledge graph based recommendation, there are two main issues to deal with:

+$\bullet$ \textbf{Graph Construction}.
+How to effectively integrate the collaborative signals from user-item interactions and the semantic information from the knowledge graph?
+Whether to explicitly incorporate the user nodes into knowledge graph or implicitly use the user nodes to distinguish the importance of different relations?

+$\bullet$ \textbf{Relation-aware Aggregation}.
 One characteristic of knowledge graph is that it has multiple types of relations between entities.
-How to design a relation-aware aggregation function to aggregate information from linked entities? \end{itemize}
+How to design a relation-aware aggregation function to aggregate information from linked entities?

-\subsubsection{Graph Construction}
+\subsection{Graph Construction}

-Some works directly apply GNN over the original knowledge graph~\cite{wang2019kgcn}, while some simplify the graph structure or construct the subgraph at the first stage based on the information of knowledge graph and user-item bipartite graph.
-The motivation comes from two aspects: one is that the knowledge graph contains multiple entities and relationships, and is always of large scale, which increases the challenge of applying GNN on the graph representation learning; another is that it is essential to incorporate user role into the knowledge graph in order to fully utilize knowledge graph for recommendation, and simply taking user nodes as another type of entities in knowledge graph may introduce unrelated information and is not effective enough.

-One representative method for graph simplification is IntentGC~\cite{zhao2019intentgc}, which simplifies the graph structure by translating the first-order proximity in the multi-entity knowledge graph into second-order proximity, i.e., keeping the item-to-item relationship that only one node apart.
-Specifically, if items $i_1$ and $i_2$ are both connected by an auxiliary node, the type of the auxiliary node is denoted as the relationship between these two items.
-The advantage of this transformation is that it turns the multi-entity graph into a homogeneous graph from the perspective of node types.
-But this strategy is not fit for the graph where most of the item nodes are multi-hop (more than two-hop) neighbors, since it greatly simplifies the graph structure at the cost of loss of linked information between two item nodes.
+For the stage of graph construction, one main concern is how to effectively integrate the collaborative signals and knowledge information.